sam-may/higgs_dna_tutorial.github.io/index.md

     - `EventWeightSystematic`: a correction and/or uncertainty on the *central event weight*.
 This can be any of: event weight correction (e.g. pileup reweighting scale factor), event weight uncertainty (e.g. QCD scale/PDF/alpha_s weights.
 Up/down variations for the weight in each event, but does not modify the central event weight), or event weight correction and uncertainty (e.g. pileup reweighting scale factor and up/down variations)
     - `ObjectWeightSystematic`: a correction and/or uncertainty on a *per-object weight*.
 Almost always translated into a per-event weight.
 For example, lepton ID SFs: the scale factor ("correction") is calculated on a per-lepton basis.
 This gets translated into a per-event weight by multiplying the scale factors of each lepton selected by a tagger in each event.
 2. `SystematicWithIndependentCollection`: varies a per-event (e.g. MET resolution up/down) or per-object (e.g. photon scales/smearings up/down) quantity, and results in an entirely new set of events.
+    - Q: what do you mean, "an entirely new set of events?"?
+    - A: consider an example: the pT of hadronic jets are scaled by a correction factor called the Jet Energy Correction (JEC), usually derived and provided centrally by the JME group for CMS-wide use.
+There is some uncertainty in the JEC for a particular jet.
+If we vary the JEC up/down, we get two new values of jet pT.
+If my selection then involves cuts on the pT of jets, it is possible that in the nominal case a given event passes my jet threshold, while in the up/down variation that same event now does not pass because the jets have different pTs.
+For this reason, it is necessary to compute selections over each such variation.
+In HiggsDNA, the strategy currently taken is to "clone" the events for each such systematic variation, which we call a "systematic with an independent collection", and recompute the entire selection over the "cloned" events.

 Systematics can be specified through the config `json` file under the `"systematics"` field.
 This field is expected to contain a dictionary with two fields, `"weights"` and `"independent_collections"`, where the former will be translated into `WeightSystematic` objects and the latter will be translated into `SystematicWithIndependentCollection` objects by the `SystematicsProducer` class under `higgs_dna/systematics/systematics_producer.py`.